 12.But you made the Nazarites drink wine, and you commanded the prophets, ‘Do not prophesy!’

 13.Behold, I am weighed down with you, as a loaded cart is weighed down with sheaves.

 14.Flight will perish from the swift; the strong will not retain his power; the mighty will not save his life.

 15.He who handles the bow will not stand, he who is swift of foot will not save himself, the horseman will not save his life,

-16.and the stout of heart among the mighty will flee away naked in that day,” says the Lord.
+16.and the stout of heart among the mighty will flee away naked in that day, says Jehovah.”

 ¶1.
-Hear this word that Jehovah has spoken about you, O sons of Israel, about the whole family that I brought up from the land of Egypt, saying,
+Hear this word which the Lord has spoken about you, O children of Israel, about the whole family that I brought up from the land of Egypt, saying,

 2.“Of all the families of the earth, I have known only you.
 Therefore will I visit all your iniquities upon you.”

 4. Will a lion roar in the forest when there is no prey for him?
-Will a young lion cry out from his den without catching anything?
+Will a young lion cry out from his den if he has not caught prey?